Polycarbohydrate/awesome-tor/README.md

 - [Updating](https://tb-manual.torproject.org/updating/) - How to update Tor Browser.
 - [Uninstalling](https://tb-manual.torproject.org/uninstalling/) - How to remove Tor Browser from your system.
 ## Public reception, Impact, News, and Legislation
+- [Anarcho-Tech NYC Wiki](https://github.com/AnarchoTechNYC/meta/wiki) - Wiki that explains how to stay private and anonymous online.
 - [Anonymity Bibliography](https://www.freehaven.net/anonbib/) - Selected papers in anonymity from 1977 - 2020.
 - [Snowden Revelations](https://www.theguardian.com/world/interactive/2013/nov/01/snowden-nsa-files-surveillance-revelations-decoded) - The Snowden Revelations explained.
 - [Techinal and Legal overview of Tor](https://ccdcoe.org/uploads/2018/10/TOR_Anonymity_Network.pdf) - Overview of Tor presented from the technical perspective and also several legal issues related to its use are analysed.